 If one of the parents has a history of unacceptable behaviour

-There are instances when a couple splits up because one of the parents has been abusive to the spouse, kid or both.
-If the request of 50-50 custody is taken to court and it is found out that one of the two parties has shown signs of being incapable of handling the child, the request is most likely to get denied.
+There are instances when a couple splits up because one of the parents has been abusive to the spouse, kid, or both.
+If the request of 50-50 custody is taken to court and it is found out that one of the two parties has shown signs of being incapable of handling the child, the request is most likely to be denied.

 Hire an Attorney now and get a 50-50 custody of your child